iay/shibboleth-idp-docker/README.md

 Setting `IPADDR=127.0.0.1`, for example, might be useful to allow access to the IdP from only the Docker host itself during testing.
 Another use for `IPADDR` would be to single out a specific host interface on a multi-homed host.

+## Credentials

+An IdP deployment uses a number of cryptographic credentials.
+We've already talked about some of these, but for clarity here's a summary of each along with details to allow you to get started.

+### Browser-facing credential

+The _browser-facing_ credential, often referred to as the _user-facing_ or _front channel_ credential, is used in the form of a TLS certificate presented to the user's browser.

+In this deployment, the browser-facing credential is entirely the concern of the Jetty configuration, which assumes that a PKCS#12 keystore exists at `.../credentials/idp-userfacing.p12`.
+As described earlier, `jetty-base-9.4/start.d/idp.ini` assumes a default password of `changeit` for this keystore, and I don't recommend changing this.

+The `idp-userfacing.p12` keystore is *not* created by the process described above, and the container will fail to start up properly until one is provided.

+There are several ways to create this credential:

+* If you're just testing, or if you're not planning to use front-channel TLS access because your IdP is behind a reverse proxy of some kind, you can generate a dummy keystore using the `./gen-selfsigned-cert` script.
+You may need to edit the script to generate a certificate with appropriate subject fields.
+The password you provide at the end of the `./gen-selfsigned-cert` process must match the one in `jetty-base-9.4/start.d/idp.ini`.

+* If you already have a commercial or in-house-issued credential for the IdP's domain name, you can convert that to a `.p12` file using the instructions at the end of this document and use that.

+* You can use something like [certbot](https://certbot.eff.org) with [Let's Encrypt](https://letsencrypt.org) to create and maintain a valid short-lived certificate.
+The scripts `docker-certbot-initial` and `docker-certbot-renew` do this, but I no longer use them in my configuration.

+    If you want to try these:

+    * Edit both files to use your domain name, not mine.
+    * Create the three directories under `/srv` that they expect (see `script-functions` for defaults, or override them in a `CONFIG` file).
+    * Run `./docker-certbot-initial` to create the initial certificate.
+    * Every few days, run `./docker-certbot-renew` to acquire a new certificate and swap it into place if necessary.

 ## Executing the Container